-The ordinance comes from recommendations made by the Northfield Planning Commission and the Economic Development Authority to create better standards and detailed expectations by the City of Northfield with regards to any commercial industrial development on that land.
+The ordinance comes from recommendations made by the Northfield Planning Commission and the Economic Development Authority to create better standards and detailed expectations of the City of Northfield with regards to any commercial industrial development on that land.

-As local property taxes have risen over the last few years, and projections show they will continue to rise, city officials have pointed to the growth of Northfield’s commercial/industrial tax base as a necessary mitigating factor.
+As local property taxes have risen over the last few years, and as projections show they will continue to rise, city officials have pointed to the growth of Northfield’s commercial/industrial tax base as a necessary mitigating factor.
 City Administrator Ben Martig pointed out that Northfield has very little space available for that type of growth.
-Therefore, knowing exactly how the Northwest Area would be best developed is incredibly important.
-Martig used the example of a data center to illustrate the interest that has been shown by developers and how that could impact the city.
+Therefore, knowing exactly how the Northwest Area would be best developed is incredibly important, and used the example of a data center to illustrate the interest that has been shown by developers and how that could impact the city.

 “We’ve had tremendous growth in interest and in particular we’ve talked about a data center would be one type of development that meets our city goals.
 It’s in our economic development plan.
 That type of business is a strong example of the type we’re trying to recruit, and we expect that there could be some interest with some applications to be coming forward but nothing immediate.”